tril — Extract lower-triangular portions of matrices with optional diagonal offsets.

-tril(A) keeps the elements on and below a selected diagonal of A and sets everything above that diagonal to zero.
-The optional second argument k controls which diagonal is retained:
+tril(A) keeps elements on and below a selected diagonal and sets elements above that diagonal to zero.
+Optional k selects the diagonal boundary using MATLAB-compatible semantics.

 • Works on numeric, logical, and complex arrays.